Yogi-7y/notion-db-sdk/README.md

 ## Understanding Notion Properties

-In Notion, properties define the structure and type of information stored in database.
+In Notion, properties define the structure and type of information stored in databases.
 This SDK mimics Notion's property structure, making it easy to read and write data while ignoring styling information and complex nested structures.

 The main advantage of this package is its simplicity in reading from and writing to Notion databases.
 It abstracts away the complex JSON structures typically required in direct API calls.